To learn more about Piet Holbrouck's Background, Click here

 This toolbox defines the balance between expertise and problem-solving (i.e. when to apply expertise and when to apply problem-solving processes) and provides an approach on problem-solving that is based upon a rational problem-solving process ("PANDORA") that can only be adequately applied when adopting also a specific problem-solving behaviour, the "Non Zero behavior".

-As an example of a case intended to demonstrate the approach, see Example of a Case of Paradigm Change
+An example of a case intended to demonstrate the approach, is under development, see Example of a Case of Paradigm Change